HauminZhu/haominzhu.github.io/aboutme.md

 ### Fully Connected Network Based Loop-closure Simultaneous Localization and Mapping
 [![FCNSLAM](http://img.youtube.com/vi/UbIvX2wLOx0/0.jpg)](http://www.youtube.com/watch?v=UbIvX2wLOx0 "FCNSLAM")
+> In this project, we focus on using loop closure to improve the performance of SLAM.
+We train a Fully Convolution Network (FCN) to segment the scene.
+Then we conduct loop detection through two approaches: the first approach is based on comparing patterns in the images recognized from the segmentation results; the second approach is based on comparing the feature maps extracted from the last convolutional layer in the FCN.
+After detecting the loop, we conduct local scan matching to obtain the optimal loop closing pose.
+Comparing this optimal pose with corresponding pose from original SLAM process, we derive the pose error in loop closing point.
+Finally, we backpropagate the error back to optimize the trajectory, and re-estimate the map.
+From the results, we can see that our loop closure pipeline has satisfactory performance.
+More details can be found [here](https://docs.google.com/presentation/d/1LXZBWzL3knhRaRUoEIvMcnIDkkwjKsgEsluMrY89CKI/edit?usp=sharing).

 ### Omni-bearing Mobile Chassis Control and Localization (ABU ROBOCON 2014)
 [![ROBOCON2014](http://img.youtube.com/vi/GRFTnDMXKEM/0.jpg)](http://www.youtube.com/watch?v=GRFTnDMXKEM "ROBOCON2014")